scott-vincent/reqit/README.md

 ```

 Test your API with the following commands.
 Note that this API has persistence so the first call
-will return a "not found" error as you have to create some data before you can retrieve it.
+will return a `404 Not Found` error as you have to create some data before you can retrieve it.

 ```
 reqit call -m get -p /persons/1